XETV-TDT: Early years (1952–1953)

-Complicating matters, the Mexican authorities had allocated two VHF channels to neighboring Tijuana – channels 6 and 12.
+Complicating matters, the Mexican authorities had allocated two VHF channels to neighboring Tijuana—channels 6 and 12.
 Since these were the last two VHF channels left in the area, the FCC did not accept any new construction permits from San Diego as a courtesy to Mexican authorities.
 One of the frequencies, channel 6, had originally been assigned to San Diego before the freeze; it was reassigned to Mexico as a result of the Sixth Report and Order.
+By the end of 1952, the call sign changed to XETV.

 Although San Diego was large enough to support three television stations, it soon became obvious that the only way to get a third VHF station on the air would be to use one of Tijuana's allocations.
-The Azcárraga family, owners of Telesistema Mexicano (the forerunner of Televisa), quickly snapped up the concession for channel 6, and signed XETV on the air on April 29, 1953.
+The Azcárraga family and Rómulo O'Farrill, owners of Telesistema Mexicano (the forerunner of Televisa), quickly snapped up the concession for channel 6, hired Alexander Nervo as its general manager and signed XETV on the air on April 29, 1953.
 It is the San Diego area's second-oldest television station after KFMB-TV, which began operations on May 16, 1949.

 At its launch, XETV was an independent station, broadcasting programs in both English and Spanish from its studio facilities in Tijuana.
 Channel 6 also established a business office on Park Boulevard in the University Heights section of San Diego, which handled sales accounts from north of the border.
 The Azcárragas chose to focus XETV toward San Diego and its English-speaking audience because there were more households in that side of the market that had television sets at the time than there were in Tijuana, which did not get its own all-Spanish station until 1960 when the Azcárragas signed on sister station XEWT-TV (channel 12).
 Owing to its initial bilingual, bi-national audience, XETV billed itself as "The International Station" during its early years.